fabric8io/osio-pipeline/README.md

     }
 ```

-If above block is configured in your pipeline then everytime the spinned pod will have a container named `node` which having the environments for nodejs8.
-By default pod will be spinned with basic utilities like `oc`, `git` etc
+If above block is configured in your pipeline then every time the spined pod will have a container named `node` which having the environments for nodejs8.
+By default pod will be spined with basic utilities like `oc`, `git` etc

 ### ci

 This is the block which will be executed for continuous integration flow.
 By default all branches starting with name `PR-` will go through this execution.
-You can overide by providing a branch name in arguments
+You can override by providing a branch name in arguments

 ```groovy
     ci {